varennes/particletrack/README.md

 Diffusing particle simulation.
 Particles move randomly inside a 3D volume and boundaries can be periodic or absorbing.
 Flux boundaries can also be used in order to create concentration gradients across the volume.

+The most up-to-date version of the code can be found at the code's [GitHub repo](https://github.com/varennes/particletrack).

 Cells can be placed within the simulation volume.
-The number of particles within a cell can be counted in order to assign a cell a polarization vector.
+The particles within a cell are tracked in order to assign a cell a polarization vector.
+Two principal methods of polarization are used.
+One referred to as *many wrongs* (also known as individual-based chemotaxis) in which cells individually make a weighted average of the number particles within their bodies.
+Particles at the front of the cell are given positive weights, whereas particles at the back are weighted negatively.
+The other is referred to as *emergent chemotaxis* in which cells count the all encolsed particles with equal weight and polarize in the direction away from all their neighbors.

 ## Simulation Procedure

 First, the system is allowed to reach an equilibrium.
 Particles diffuse and are produced for `ntItl` time-steps.

 Next, further time evolution of the system can be done.
 Particles diffuse and are produced for `ntTotal` time-steps.
-During each time-step cell polarization is calculated based on the diffusing molecule population within each cell.
-The total cluster polarization is stored for that time-step.
+During each time-step cell polarization is calculated based on the diffusing particle population within each cell.
+The total collective polarization is stored for that time-step.
+This procedure can be repeated for many simulation instances for `runTotal` number of times.

 ## Output

-The time-averaged total cluster polarization is output from the program by using the `wrtPlrTime` subroutine.
-During each time-step the total cluster polarization is stored in the array `timePolar(1:3,nt)`.
-At the end of a run `wrtPlrTime` is called and the mean of each component of the polarization vector is calculated.
-The mean is written to the file `mean###.200`.
+At each time-step `nt` the emergent chemotaxis and many wrongs total polarization are stored in `timePolarEC(:,nt)` and `timePolarMW(:,nt)`, respectively.
+The averaged over all `ntTotal` time-steps is output from the program by the `wrtPlrECMW` subroutine.
+At the end of each instance the subroutine `wrtPlrECMW` the total mean polarization vector for emergent chemotaxis and many wrongs are written to the files `ec###.dat` and `mw###.dat`.